univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: ldap/database/internal/acl/blocklists/groups/read

-   List of group dn's that have read access to all objects beneath the container ``cn=blocklists`` the internal database, see :ref:`udm-blocklists-ldap-acl`
+   List of group distinguished names (DN) that have read access to all objects under the container ``cn=blocklists`` in the internal database.
+   For more information, see :ref:`udm-blocklists-ldap-acl`.

 .. envvar:: ldap/database/internal/acl/blocklists/groups/write

-   List of group dn's that have write access to all objects beneath the container ``cn=blocklists`` the internal database, see :ref:`udm-blocklists-ldap-acl`
+   List of group distinguished names (DN) that have write access to all objects under the container ``cn=blocklists`` in the internal database.
+   For more information, see :ref:`udm-blocklists-ldap-acl`

 .. envvar:: ldap/acl/read/anonymous